 Bronkhorst UK is leader in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

 In one setup, the LOHC is heated up to reach the right viscosity range and is brought to a higher-pressure level by a Wadose HPLC pump with heating element.
-A high temperature Coriolis flow meter with suitable electronics and a control valve is used here to dose the LOHC to the reactor vessel.
+An elevated temperature Coriolis flow meter with suitable electronics and a control valve is used here to dose the LOHC to the reactor vessel.

 In a different setup, the dosing of the LOHC at higher viscosities also works very well with HNP pumps in combination with the Coriolis mass flow meters.
 Here the medium does not have to be heated up very much, because the pump copes very well with high viscosities.